djalbat/occam-parsers/README.md

 - `+` one or more
 - `?` optional

 These bind tightly to the symbols to their left and can be chained.
+However, both the `*+` and `?+` chains will cause an infinite loop and must be avoided.

 ### Regular expressions